felixzhaofelix/regression-model/README.md

-# Adaptive and Preventive maintenance on a Regression Model
+# Corrective and Adaptive maintenance on a Regression Model

 Author : Felix Zhao